Canadian Forts

 Chester Blockhouse

-A town blockhouse on Duke Street.
-Attacked by the Americans in 1782.
+A militia blockhouse was located on Blockhouse Hill on Duke Street.
+Attacked by American privateers in July 1782.
 The women of the town had paraded around the blockhouse with red capes and broomsticks, imitating the local militia and fooling the Americans into backing off.
+This event is recreated annually every August.
 The blockhouse was converted to a private residence sometime after 1815, now known as the Wisteria Cottage House.
-Two of the original guns are now on display at the Legion Hall.
+Two of the original 24-pounder guns are now on display (since 1967) at the Royal Canadian Legion Hall at Union and Duke Streets.

 (thanks to Mark Wilson for providing info)